downeyryanj/iCanClean/README.md

 To install, please copy the entire iCanClean folder and paste it into the plugins folder where your EEGLAB installation is located.

+Please see figures S2 and S3 at https://www.mdpi.com/article/10.3390/s23198214/s1 for a brief explanation of the two graphic user interfaces: "Clean dataset" and "Find brain components (experimental)."

 Please note that this software implements patented methods as described in: